svermeulen/vim-yoink/README.md

 You can also view the current history by executing the command `:Yanks`.
 And you can clear the history by executing `:ClearYanks`

+## Settings

+You can optionally override the default behaviour with the following settings:

+`g:yoinkMaxItems` - History size.
+Default: `20`
+`g:yoinkIncludeDeleteOperations` - When true, delete operations such as `x` or `d` or `s` will also be added to the yank history.
+Default: `0`
+`g:yoinkSyncSystemClipboardOnFocus` - When false, the System Clipboard feature described below will be disabled

 ## System Clipboard

 Another feature worth mentioning is that if you have `&clipboard` set to either `unnamed` or `unnamedplus` then Yoink will automatically record yanks that have occurred outside of vim.
 It does this by observing the `FocusGained` autocommand and then checking if the system clipboard was changed and if so adding it to the history.